 The majority of medications in the medical pipeline involve specialty drugs.
 Some of these are curative gene therapies that accompany high-dollar price tags.
 Current specialty drugs are also driving spending since the conditions for which they are approved for continues to grow.

 What this means: Healthcare providers should rethink their capabilities to cover new, costlier therapies.
-They should partner with other organizations such as pharmaceutical companies, financial institutions, and others to lower the cost of costly treatments.
+They should partner with other organizations such as pharmaceutical companies, payment plans institutions, and others to lower the cost of costly treatments.

 Deflator 1 – Telehealth has become mainstream